guillaume-haerinck/cube-beast-editor/doc/README.md

 ## Introduction

 From the start, we wanted to create a **robust piece of software**.
 The kind of project that has its place amongst other similar applications.
-One that could compete with an elegant interface, a basic but well-designed set of tools, and a performant and yet easy to maintain architecture.
+One that could compete with an elegant interface, a basic but well-designed set of tools, and a optimized and yet easy to maintain architecture.
 That was the dream, and it was ambitious.

 As the **4rd iteration** of its creators to create a 3D data-driven real-time application, we knew that we could build something better out of our past mistakes, but **a lot was still to learn**.
-[Mirrors, lasers and robots](https://github.com/guillaume-haerinck/imac-tower-defense) helped us to reason about the communication inside of our app, and playground apps for [OpenGL](https://github.com/guillaume-haerinck/opengl-playground) and [DirectX](https://github.com/guillaume-haerinck/directx11-playground) helped a lot to abstract our render engine.
+[Mirrors, lasers and robots](https://github.com/guillaume-haerinck/imac-tower-defense) helped us to reason about the communication inside of our app, and playground apps for [OpenGL](https://github.com/guillaume-haerinck/opengl-playground) and [DirectX](https://github.com/guillaume-haerinck/directx11-playground) gave us good intuitions to abstract our render engine.
 Do you want to know what this first version of Beast Voxel Editor teached us ?

 Through this document, we will describe as simply and thoroughly as we can our development process.
 We will talk about the problems we ecountered, the solutions we found for them, and the missing bits of this first version (because we can make a good software, but we can't make time).